 Tathra National Parks

-To the north, the Mimosa Rocks National Park attracts walkers, campers and birdwatchers.
-It is a heavily timbered park, and its rugged coastline has caves, cliffs, lagoons and beaches to be explored.
+To the north, the Mimosa Rocks National Park is a heavily timbered park, and its rugged coastline has caves, cliffs, lagoons and beaches to be explored.

 As the sun rests on the horizon the rich colours of its rays cast shadows of ever changing contrasts.
 Rich blanquettes of reds in the winter change to plush shades of pink in the springtime.

-Tathra is fast gaining a cult following for its super flowing seaside single mountain bike track and its annual MTB Enduro event.
-The event encourages participation of all levels of mountain bike rider, with races styled to meet those needs.
-The Enduro is blessed to have its event hub, and over 40km of racing trails located within a stone’s throw of the Tathra township (and main beach).
+The event welcomes all skill levels, with 50km of racing trails located within a stone’s throw of the Tathra township (and main beach).
 In “family speak” that means you can ride from your accommodation to the start-line, race, and be back for an afternoon surf with the kids.

 Tathra Dining and Restaurants

-Fresh seafood and other delights can be enjoyed in several venues in Tathra, from elegant restaurants, a beachfront cafe, or as a take away to your favourite spot.
-Two clubs and the historic Hotel offer relaxation, refreshment, meals and top live entertainment.
+Fresh seafood and other delights can be enjoyed in several venues in Tathra, from elegant restaurants, beachfront cafes, or as a take away to your favourite spot.
+Two clubs and the historic Tathra Hotel offer relaxation, refreshment, meals and top live entertainment.

 If you're browsing around the galleries and antique shops in and around Tathra have a range of crafts and giftware.